Cooper Kupp

 Cooper Douglas Kupp (born June 15, 1993) is an American professional football wide receiver for the Seattle Seahawks of the National Football League (NFL).
-He played college football for the Eastern Washington Eagles, winning the Walter Payton Award as a junior.
+He played college football for the Eastern Washington Eagles, winning the Walter Payton Award in 2015 and setting the NCAA Division I Football Championship Subdivision records for receptions, receiving yards, and receiving touchdowns.
 He was selected by the Los Angeles Rams in the third round of the 2017 NFL draft.

 Kupp had a breakout season in 2021 when he became the fourth player since the AFL-NFL Merger to lead the league in receptions, receiving yards, and receiving touchdowns.
-Kupp received the Offensive Player of the Year Award and was the MVP of Super Bowl LVI over the Cincinnati Bengals; Jerry Rice is the only other wide receiver to accomplish those feats in a career.
+He was named the Offensive Player of the Year and was the MVP of Super Bowl LVI.
+Kupp joined the Seahawks in 2025, winning Super Bowl LX the same season.

-Kupp is the NCAA Division I Football Championship Subdivision career leader in receptions, receiving yards, and receiving touchdowns.
-He also holds the NFL record for most receiving yards in a combined season and postseason, posting 2,425 yards in the 2021 season.

 Early life

-Kupp was born in Yakima, Washington.
+Cooper Douglas Kupp was born June 15, 1993, in Yakima, Washington, United States.
 He is the grandson of Jake Kupp, an NFL offensive lineman, and the son of Craig Kupp, an NFL quarterback.
 His family is one of only five in NFL history to have three generations selected in the NFL draft.

 Kupp attended and graduated from Davis High School in Yakima in 2012 where he was a two-sport athlete in football and basketball for the Pirates athletic teams.
 A two-way All-State selection, he earned first-team 4A All-State honors as a defensive back and honorable mention accolades as a wide receiver from the Associated Press, as selected by sportswriters and broadcasters.
 Kupp was also named by the Seattle Times as a "White Chip" selection, as one of the top 100 prospects in the state of Washington.

 Kupp was a unanimous first-team All-Columbia Basin Big Nine League wide receiver and defensive back at Davis.
 He finished his senior season with 60 receptions for 1,059 yards (17.7 per catch) and 18 touchdowns and scored 22 total touchdowns to set a school record.
 Kupp also had 11 rushes for 122 yards and two touchdowns as he helped Davis come one game away from a berth in the Washington State 4A Playoffs.

 Kupp finished his prep career without a single college football scholarship offer despite recording 110 catches for 2,100 yards.
 Three weeks after the final game of his senior season, he received his first scholarship offer to play for Eastern Washington, followed shortly thereafter by an offer from Idaho State.

 Kupp was also a three-year letter-winner in basketball.
 He led Davis to a 23–2 record and won the State 4A Tournament championship during his senior year for the Pirates.